samseely/hello_world/README.md

 # hello_world
 I am sam and this is my first github repository.

+Adding to this from CLI using Git.